-In addition, there are the risks arising from the contractual requirements of project brokers and contracting entities, who must often be accepted by the freelancer in a highly competitive market.
-They offer the possibility to use the freelancer on the basis of contractual agreements and performance claims, which can go beyond the legal liability (visibility: aggravation of liability).
+Then they come risks from contractual specifications of project brokers and clients, which freelancers often have to accept willy-nilly in a competitive market.
+They offer the opportunity to claim against the freelancer on the basis of contractual agreements and promises of performance, which can go beyond the statutory liability (speak: increased liability).

 Damage examples from the IT, creative and consulting practice